 An excisional surgery might be required for larger moles.
 This can be done with a scalpel or punch.
 Sutures will be required to ensure proper healing and minimal scarring.
 All procedures are quick and painless.
 For those undergoing Mohs surgery, numbing creams and topical anesthetics will be used to sustain patient comfort.

 Spectrum Dermatology is one of the few clinics in the region to offer Mohs surgery.
 For your cosmetic or medical mole removal needs, depend on experts who put patient safety and comfort as top priorities.
 You can contact Spectrum Dermatology today to schedule your consultation or appointment.
-Call one of our four Phoenix and Scottsdale offices at (480) 948-8400.
+Call one of our six Phoenix and Scottsdale offices at (480) 948-8400.